 As Singapore gradually relaxes some measures, we will now be removing temperature checks.
 However, all other measures such as sanitise/wash hands, Mask-ON & check-in SafeEntry TraceTogether are still compulsory in our school.

 On a side note, all our teachers & administrative staffs are fully vaccinated.
 We have & are still implementing the ART test for our staffs every 2-weeks to keep safe; so far we’re good.
 Also, ALL our eligible students (>age12) are now fully vaccinated.

-Please continue to adhere to our safe management measures as below:
+Please adhere to our Safe Management Measures as below:

 Please exercise caution and note that all prevailing safe management measures apply: 🔺Sanitise/wash hands before & after class. 🔺Mask-on at all times.
 Refrain from touching face.
 (No face shield allowed). 🔺Maintain 1-2m safe distance.
 3m in studio.
 Please also refrain from intermingling while waiting at the lobby.